rufilboss/Todo_List_App/README.md

 Now the website should be running at http://localhost:8000!

 ### Contributing
-Pull requests are welcome.
+Just to let you know, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update texts as appropriate.
+Please ensure that you update the texts as needed.

 ### License
-This project is MIT Licensed.
+This project is MIT-licensed.